Language of Bargaining: Conclusion

 \section{Conclusion}

 In this work we design and conduct a controlled experiment for studying the language of bargaining.
 We collect and annotate a dataset of \textit{alternating offers} and \textit{natural language} negotiations.
 Our dataset contains more turns per negotiation than existing datasets and, since participants communicate orally, our setting facilitates a more natural communication environment.
 Our dataset is further enhanced with annotated \actp.
 Our statistical analyses and prediction experiments confirm existing findings and reveal new insights.
-Most notably, the ability to communicate using language facilitates cooperation and results in higher agreement and faster convergence.
-Both sellers and buyers benefit from maintaining a neutral role and providing the space for the other to formulate and justify new offers.
-Buyers should further avoid 1) using house comparisons as primary rationales for their interests and 2) suggesting that by negotiating the asking price down, they are introducing conflict into the interaction.
+Most notably, the ability to communicate using language results in higher agreement rates and faster convergence.
+Both sellers and buyers benefit from maintaining an active role in the negotiation and not being reactive to the other party.